Aging claims may not have been touched for a long time, but why?

 In general, the best way to prevent aged AR from turning into adjustments is to make sure the oldest dates of services are being prioritized and worked accordingly.
 Here’s how your business office can get organized to prevent aged A/R issues.

-Check staffing ratios: Analyze how many employees you have working claim follow up versus the total volumes of claims your organization processes weekly, monthly or yearly and divide it out.
+Check staffing ratios: Analyze how many employees you have working claim follow-up versus the total volumes of claims your organization processes weekly, monthly or yearly and divide it out.
 Typically, you’d want an average of 3,000 accounts per employee.
 If you’ve got way more accounts than staff, you may need some help.
 If that is not an issue, it may be a productivity concern.
 Set a standard for the number of claims that need to be worked per shift and make adjustments as necessary.

 Assign designated staff to each payer: If you have the appropriate staffing level and those employees are meeting their productivity goals, yet you still have claims that are not being worked cleanly and getting reimbursed by payers, then the problem may be strategy.
 This is where it is worth some analysis and good old-fashioned trial and error.
 One of the best ways to sort A/R is by payer.
 Assign each staff member a different payer to work—commercial, Medicare, Medicaid, etc. Instead of everyone working whatever accounts fall into the queue, create a clear assignment to give each employee a chance to learn their assigned payer’s intricacies and issues, making the claim follow up more effective.

 Implement a smart work strategy and sort claims by denial type or by procedure code: High dollar claims are top priority, but if your employees are only working those claims, they are missing opportunities to identify trends and work similarly pended or denied claims en mass.
 This is a key point when small dollar claims start to build up.
 Instruct staff to sort by procedure code or denial reasons and take a look at all of the claims that were denied similarly.
 Resolving a whole gaggle of claims that need a simple correction all in one go is ideal.
-It also becomes apparent quickly if there is a reoccurring issue that needs resolution, such as building in a system edit to catch the error prior to the claim being sent or an education opportunity.
+It also becomes apparent quickly if there is a reoccurring issue that needs resolution, such as building in a system edit to catch the error prior to the claim being sent or an educational opportunity.

 If you’re willing to listen to your aged A/R, you’ll be taking the next big step toward improving performance.
 That “listening” step is one that many revenue cycle leaders might not have time to complete.
 They may ask for help in the form of trends analysis.